March 20, 2019

 This is the state’s first statewide strategic plan focused solely on intellectual and developmental disabilities.

 Working with stakeholders across Texas, HHSC identified a need to develop a comprehensive strategy, given the unique challenges faced by people with IDD, according to Sonja Gaines, HHSC deputy executive commissioner for Intellectual and Developmental Disability and Behavioral Health Services.

 The foundation is the first phase in the development of the full plan and aims to provide an initial understanding of the Texas system for people with IDD.

 “We are collaborating with agencies across the state, and our goal is to highlight what we’re doing well and how we can do better,” Gaines said.
 “This statewide strategic plan will help us as we develop new interventions, models of care and best practices to enhance quality of life for people with intellectual and developmental disabilities.”

+A Foundation of the IDD Strategic Plan was developed in concert with the second edition of the Texas Statewide Behavioral Health Strategic Plan.
 For more information, view the Statewide Behavioral Health Strategic Plan Update and Foundation for the IDD Strategic Plan here: